User Roles: Calculation of the Restriction Level for a User

 Calculation of the Restriction Level to Forms

-If a user has multiple roles assigned and the roles have different restriction levels to a system object, the following general rule is used: MYOB Advanced applies the most permissive level among the roles.
+If a user has multiple roles assigned and the roles have different restriction levels to a system object, the following general rule is used: MYOB Acumatica applies the most permissive level among the roles.

 User Role Restriction Level User’s Final Level to Forms